microsoft/kafka-connect-cosmosdb/doc/Confluent_Platform_Setup.md

 ### Clean up

-Destroy the Kafka Stack and clean up any unneeded resources
+Tear down the Confluent Platform setup and clean up any unneeded resources

 ```bash